 The following information must be included in a request for Subscriber data:

-- First and last name of the customer and email address associated with the account; and
+- First and last name of the Subscriber and email address associated with the account; and

-- Domain name and/or IP address associated with the account.
+- Domain name, username and/or IP address associated with the account.

 HostMonster may not be able to respond to a request without this information.

-Additionally, HostMonster reserves the right to request a copy of the complaint and any supporting documentation that demonstrates how the information requested is related to the pending litigation and the underlying subpoena.
+Additionally, HostMonster reserves the right to request a copy of the complaint and any supporting documentation that demonstrates how the information requested is related to any pending litigation, formal legal proceeding or investigation.

-IMPORTANT NOTE: IN THE EVENT YOU SEND US A NOTICE OF ANY KIND VIA EMAIL AND DO NOT RECEIVE A RESPONSE FROM US, PLEASE SUBMIT A DUPLICATE COPY VIA PAPER AND/OR FAX (Fax: 781-998-8277).
-DUE TO THE VAGARIES OF THE INTERNET AND EMAIL COMMUNICATION IN PARTICULAR, INCLUDING WITHOUT LIMITATION THE BURDENS OF SPAM AND THE OCCASIONAL UNINTENDED EFFECTS OF SPAM FILTERS, SENDING AN ALTERNATE FORM OF NOTICE, WILL HELP ASSURE THAT YOUR NOTICE IS RECEIVED BY US AND ACTED ON IN A TIMELY MANNER.
+IMPORTANT NOTE: IN THE EVENT YOU SEND US A NOTICE OF ANY KIND VIA EMAIL AND DO NOT RECEIVE A RESPONSE FROM HostMonster, PLEASE SUBMIT A DUPLICATE COPY VIA MAIL.
+DUE TO THE VAGARIES OF THE INTERNET AND EMAIL COMMUNICATION IN PARTICULAR, INCLUDING THE OCCASIONAL UNINTENDED EFFECTS OF SPAM FILTERS, SENDING AN ALTERNATE FORM OF NOTICE WILL HELP ASSURE THAT YOUR NOTICE IS RECEIVED BY HostMonster AND ACTED ON IN A TIMELY MANNER.

 HostMonster may seek reimbursement for costs in responding to requests as provided by law and may charge additional fees for costs in responding to unusual or burdensome requests.

-HostMonster will produce non-content information such as basic Subscriber information which may include the following subject to a valid request:
+HostMonster will produce non-content information such as basic Subscriber information which may include the following: